 Students and parents frequently ask us whether or not they should apply Early Decision to a college.
 It’s not an easy question to answer; not only because there are generally quite a number of options when it comes to when to apply, but also because a number of factors need to be considered.
 For a refresher on the main types of applications deadlines, check out our overview, Applications 101.

 Now, let’s talk strategy.
 For better or worse, we live in an Early Decision world.
 Many highly selective colleges, including Vanderbilt, Pomona, Emory, Johns Hopkins, and Northwestern, fill nearly half of their classes via the Early Decision pool.
 And the acceptance rates are often significantly higher during the early decision round of admissions.
-Our good friends, Jeff Levy and Jennie Kent, created an annual spreadsheet showing the admissions rates for Early Decision as well as the percentage of the class filled with these early applicants.
+Our good friends, Jeff Levy and Jennie Kent, have updated their annual spreadsheet showing the admissions rates for Early Decision as well as the percentage of the class filled with these early applicants.

 The increase in the percentage of students being accepted in the early pool changes the dynamic in the regular decision pool as well.
 By the time the college considers regular decision applicants, they are often left with the need to round out their classes geographically, ethnically, and by interests/talents.
 When you look at the overall acceptance rate for a college, keep in mind that this is the average of the early acceptance rate and the regular acceptance rate.
 A high percentage of students accepted early decision drives down the acceptance rate at regular decision.